CiceroIsBack/loam/README.md

 To enable automatic outlining and indenting, use the `Markdown All in One` extension.

 Why "Loam"?
 Loam is a combination of "Logseq" + "Foam".
-Also, loam in the real world is rich soul that is good for growing plants.
+Also, loam in the real world is rich soil that is good for growing plants.
 My hope is that Loam will be a good foundation for your knowledge garden, and help you grow your thoughts.

 ### Features to Implement